I am a software engineer. I have been working with C++, MFC, and net technologies for 15 years. I like video games and reading books.

 - The Button class in dot net exposes an event called Click.
 So button class is the Publisher of the event click.

 - The Form class wants to know when the button got clicked.
-So it subscribes for the published Click Event.
-We call the Form as a Subscriber of the Event.
+So it subscribes to the published Click Event.
+We call the Form a Subscriber of the Event.

-- When the Button on the Form is clicked, it notify Subscriber of the Click Event.
+- When the Button on the Form is clicked, it notifies the Subscriber of the Click Event.
 And there is an Event Handler code that says “Hi There”, when the notification is received.

 So the publish is nothing but exposing the event and subscribe is a kind of getting the notification on the event handler function.
 Delegates and Events are tightly coupled.
 We will see how when we are writing our code example.